8 Best Beaches In Kenya To Relax And Unwind

 The island of Lamu is located just off the Kenyan coast

-Ensure you have the right gear for a day at the beach.
-Pack essentials such as sunscreen, a wide-brimmed hat, sunglasses, beach towels, and a reusable water bottle to stay hydrated under the sun.
+- Pack beach essentials: Bring sunscreen, a hat, sunglasses, beach towels, and a reusable water bottle to stay protected and hydrated.